QuarkNerd/blog/ilopatkin/_posts/2014-03-12-native-code-emscripten-webgl-simmer-gently.md

 You can read more details about name mangling and interaction with the native code [here](https://github.com/kripken/emscripten/wiki/Interacting-with-code)

 Now build the library and open `index.html`.
-You should see a nicely colored triangle which we can actually move around and zoom with a mouse.
+You should see a nicely coloured triangle which we can actually move around and zoom with a mouse.

 <a href="http://ilyalopatkin.github.io/emscripten_webgl_simmer_gently"><img src="{{ site.github.url }}/ilopatkin/assets/emscripten_screenshot.png" alt="Emscripten WebGL screenshot"/></a>